Xiangyu-W/pyFVDA/README.rst

 The detailed description document for the pyFVDA will be updated soon.
 A running example and the brief introduction of the package can be found `here <https://colab.research.google.com/github/Xiangyu-W/pyFVDA/blob/main/docs/example_pyFVDA.ipynb>`_.

-A detailed explanation of the FVDA method can be found in the following paper:
+A detailed explanation of the FVDA method can be found in the following papers:

     * Lulu Zhao, Gang Li, Ming Zhang, et al. `Statistical Analysis of Interplanetary Magnetic Field Path Lengths from Solar Energetic Electron Events Observed by WIND <https://doi.org/10.3847/1538-4357/ab2041>`_.
 The Astrophysical Journal, 878:107 (9pp), 2019 June 20.*